Internet Web Hosting Scams and Ripoffs

 Reseller "Hosts"

-A Reseller is someone who buys a lot of space on their host and then they can pretend to be a host and sell space to clients and manage their sites from there.
-The problem with this set up is if that person gets sick or gets into financial trouble then your site may go down and you have no one to contact because they usually don't tell you that they are not a "real" host.
+A Reseller is someone who buys a lot of space on their host and then they can acts as your host and sell space to clients and manage their sites from there.
+The problem with this set up is if that person gets sick or gets into financial trouble then your site may go down and you may have no one to contact because they usually don't tell you that they are not a "real" host.

 Web Designers Hosting your Website on Their own Server